Pumpkin Spice Poke Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

 Nothing says fall more than pumpkin spice!
-I have been wanting to share this mouthwatering Pumpkin Spice Poke Cake with you for awhile and now that fall is right around the corner, it’s perfect timing.
+I have been wanting to share this mouthwatering Pumpkin Spice Poke Cake with you for a while and now that fall is right around the corner, it’s perfect timing.
 This is the only poke cake recipe you will need from now until Christmas.
 It’s soft, fluffy, and overflowing with melted cream cheese frosting and caramel.
 Be sure to pin and save this recipe for when you’re in the mood to bake.

 This Pumpkin Spice Poke Cake is the only poke cake recipe you will need from now until Christmas.
 It's soft, fluffy, and overflowing with melted cream cheese frosting and caramel.